rust-embedded/book/src/start/registers.md

 ```

-We've access the `PWM0` peripheral in exactly the same as as we access the `SYST` peripheral earlier, except we called `tm4c123x::Peripherals::take()`.
+We've accessed the `PWM0` peripheral in exactly the same way as we accessed the `SYST` peripheral earlier, except we called `tm4c123x::Peripherals::take()`.
 As this crate was auto-generated using [svd2rust], the access functions for our register fields take a closure, rather than a numeric argument.
 While this looks like a lot of code, the Rust compiler can use it to perform a bunch of checks for us, but then generate machine-code which is pretty close to hand-written assembler!
 Where the auto-generated code isn't able to determine that all possible arguments to a particular accessor function are valid (for example, if the SVD defines the register as 32-bit but doesn't say if some of those 32-bit values have a special meaning), then the function is marked as `unsafe`.
 We can see this in the example above when setting the `load` and `compa` sub-fields using the `bits()` function.

 ### Reading